ASPP/scientific_programming_patterns/class_notes.md

 - break out the next step probability (exercise)

 # ... let's say we want to have a rectangular, uniform next step distribution

+# talk about the fact that we can pass anything as long as you can call it as initializer(size)

 # The Walker class has less parameters!
 # its responsibilities are clearer